Basic GTD: How to clarify your stuffAUTHOR: Francisco Sáez

-Once you’ve collected everything that haunts you, the second stage of GTD is to process all these stuff, that is, to define exactly what each thing is and what the next step to achieve the end result is, if any.
+Once you’ve captured everything that haunts you, the second stage of GTD is to clarify or process all that stuff, that is, to define exactly what each thing is and what the next step to achieve the end result is, if any.

 It’s time to think a little.
 What is this?
 Be concrete.
 “Preparing for Friday’s meeting” is something abstract enough to encourage you not to take any action.
 “Writing a project status report for the Friday’s meeting” clarifies the issue.